HMS Bideford (1712)

 HMS Bideford was a member of the Gibraltar Group of 24-gun sixth rates.
-After commissioning she spent her career West Indies, Morocco and Portugal on trade protection duties.
+After commissioning she spent her career in West Indies, Morocco and Portugal on trade protection duties.
 She was rebuilt at Chatham in 1727.
 After her rebuild she served in Home Waters, North America and the Mediterranean on trade protection.
 She foundered off Flamborough Head in 1736.

-Bideford was the second named vessel since it was used for a 24-gun sixth rate launched by Barret of Harwich on 25 October 1695 and wrecked on Point Baque on 12 November 1699.
+Bideford was the second named vessel since it was used for a 24-gun sixth rate launched by Barret of Harwich on 25 October 1695 and wrecked in Point Baque on 12 November 1699.

 Construction

 She was ordered on 9 October 1711 from Deptford Dockyard to be built under the guidance of Joseph Allin, Master Shipwright of Deptford.
 She was launched on 14 March 1712.
 She was completed for sea on 2 April 1712.